 PASSENGERS cost $110m to produce before marketing and took in only $99m domestically.
 And although its $195m worldwide haul brought it back into profitability, the result doesn’t match its quality.
 Still, the trio of actors – including the always-excellent Sheen – play off each other quite well, and you tend to forget all of the plot problems with Act 3, as Sheen’s AI works his charm on you.
 All one needs is a fizzy drink at your side to compliment what could have been a really great psychological thriller with disaster elements.
 Instead, PASSENGERS is a reflection of Sheen’s character, a happily-ignorant film with comedic moments which is designed to entertain but nothing more.

 As with so many films these days, PASSENGERS was digitally shot with the Arri Alexa 65; and although some haven’t transferred very well into the hi-def space, the image here is fabulous.
 Central to its success is the clean transfer which allows both digital and practical surfaces to come alive.
 Colors tend to favor the cooler side, until you get into the bar where the image births gorgeous reds of various shades, which the Alexa seems to love.
 But there’s other colors on parade here, including blues and grays in the hallways.
 Blacks and shadows fare very well, whether it’s the blackness of space or the shadowy areas of Jim’s room or in the dimly-lit bridge.
 Clothing details reveal stitches in Aurora’s blouses and in Jim’s wrinkled clothing.
 Human features are also superior: individual strands of hair and pores are revealed even in darker environments, including Jim’s ratty beard as he plunges into madness.
 Finally, there’s no compression issues including aliasing or banding.
-Although I’m sure the 4K version is superior in every way, this one is about as good as you’re going to get in the Blu-ray realm, standing as an essential reference product for your 1080p display.
+Although I’m sure the 4K version is superior in every way (and more on that later), this one is about as good as you’re going to get in the Blu-ray realm, standing as an essential reference product for your 1080p display.

 Sony’s release of PASSENGERS features a strong DTS-HD Master Audio 5.1 lossless soundtrack that also misses in a couple of key moments.
 One place where it excels is in Composer Thomas Newman’s Oscar-nominated score, echoing through the front and rears at just the right moments.
 Dialogue dominates the center channel, although it’s just an amped-up track instead of an isolated one.
 You can still hear music and the sound effects, but at least the separation isn’t noticeable unless you’re right up on the speaker.
 The front speakers do a fair job of moving the Avalon across space, doing a much better job when the surrounds are put in play.
 There, the track excels as Avalon moves from rear to front diagonally.
 For all the futurism here, the track itself doesn’t feature a lot of beeping or whirling panels or much atmospherics, as it mostly takes place in quieter environs.
 But the track doesn’t find a way to bring the emptiness of the ship to the rears, so it’s a mostly up-front experience.
 The LFE also has a bit of struggle enlivening the ship’s lumbering power, bottoming out in a couple of scenes instead of being the heartbeat behind Jim’s struggles.
 I always like to hear the ‘sound’ of a ship as the crew moves through her.
 There’s not a lot of that here, and the track suffers for it.
 Much like the film, the audio track could have been much more but instead settles for solid instead of impressive.